Donor Relations Policy

-The Central Park Conservancy, Inc. (the “Conservancy”) uses financial support from its donors to fulfill its mission of restoring, managing and enhancing Central Park, in partnership with the public.
-The Conservancy strives to earn the trust of its donors by taking measures to effect transparency and accountability to the public at all times, while respecting the desire of any donors who wish to remain anonymous.
+The Central Park Conservancy, Inc. (the "Conservancy") uses financial support from its donors to fulfill its mission of restoring, managing and enhancing Central Park, in partnership with the public.
+Central Park Conservancy strives to earn the trust of its donors by taking measures to effect transparency and accountability to the public at all times, while respecting the desire of any donors who wish to remain anonymous.

 Confidentiality of Personal Information of Donors

 Central Park Conservancy and its employees are responsible for maintaining records of all personal information of donors.
 Every reasonable precaution shall be taken to protect and preserve the confidentiality of such personal information.
 Conservancy employees and volunteers, as well as agents and authorized service providers of Central Park Conservancy, are required to safeguard donors’ personal information.
 Central Park Conservancy values and respects its donors’ right to privacy, and is committed to ensuring that donors’ personal information is used only for the purposes for which is it collected, and in accordance with donors’ intent.

 Donors'personal information is collected to establish and manage Central Park Conservancy's relationship with donors, and to identify donors’ preferences and expectations.
 The information is also used by Central Park Conservancy to analyze giving patterns, process gifts, and provide donors with documentation of their charitable contributions.
 In addition, personal information is used to publicly recognize and thank donors for their generosity.